“The Nordic Cultural Model – revisited, rejected, reimagined” – NCCPR 2021

 - Review results released March 2021

-- Deadline for submission of full paper 29 August 2021
+- Extended deadline for submission of full paper 12 September 2021

-- The conference registration page will open in August.
+- The conference registration page is now open

 Questions about the conference can be sent to firstname.lastname@example.org